irvingDevMobi/englishTestApp/README.md

 Basic KMP app that uses OpenAi Api to get a ser a questions to assign you an English Level.

+# How to Test Android App
+- On an Android device or Android Emulator, download /releases/composeApp-debug_alpha.apk file
+- Open file and allow Unknown sources installation permission for the app.
+- After install the apk, open the English Test App.
+- In the input field, paste a valid API KEY

 # Requirements to run the project

 - Android Studio